 ABOUT

-His score for Dear Mr. Burton (2020) won Best Original Score at the International Sound & Film Music Festival and Best Soundtrack at the White Deer International Film Festival.
+His short film scores have screened at numerous international festivals, with Dear Mr. Burton (2020) earning Best Original Score at the International Sound & Film Music Festival and Best Soundtrack at the White Deer International Film Festival.

 LISTEN